 They are a bit on the pricey side if you’re considering them as a single skincare product, but if you consider the percentages of actives compared to products that contain the same actives they’re really good value – for example, Biologi Bk is $79.95 for 15 mL with pure (100%) active, but if you diluted it to 2% like in a standard product it would translate to $1.60 for 15 mL.

 If you intend to use them as all-in-one products they’re pretty good value, and compared to other luxe natural, certified organic products they’re pretty similarly priced (and of course, actually better value if you consider the percentage of actives as I mentioned above).

 Biologi can be purchased at the Biologi webstore.

 This is a sponsored post; however, the opinions expressed are still my honest opinions of the products.
-This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.